Mattia46/firstMonth/pills/git.md

 ### You Are Your Github Profile

 As a developer, you are your Github profile.
 When hiring developers, most technology companies will make Github their first stop.
 If you haven't already signed up, please do so immediately and treat it the same way you would a CV. (i.e. Add a picture, use your real name, etc.) In addition, start using git and Github for all of the code you write from here forward, including simple exercises.
-Every.
-Project.
-Every.
-Time.
+Every project.
+Every time.

 The reason for this is that Github shows what you've been doing as a developer.
 If you're claiming you're a developer and you have little to show on Github, other developers won't take you seriously unless you have an impressive history of projects you worked on.
 If you're a junior developer, having a decent Github profile helps a lot.
 For example, this is a real email we received from one of our hiring partners some time ago: